openvar/variantValidator/VariantValidator/modules/tandem_repeats_doc.md

 Function: parse_repeat_variant() --
 This take an instance of a variant and splits it into it's components if it is an expanded repeat, this is determined by the presence of either square brackets ([]).

+Function: simple_split_string() --
+This is a small function that splits the variant string into two components, before the colon and after the colon.
 ## Test coverage for this module

 <img src="https://user-images.githubusercontent.com/30113563/154497332-514419a6-1ab2-4492-829f-3286be2db45f.png">